-Ceylon can produce an enticing catalogue of attractions, from the smallest to the largest of the enemies to the human race-ticks, bugs, fleas, tarantulas, centipedes, scorpions, leeches, snakes, lizards, crocodiles, etc., of which, more hereafter.
+Ceylon can produce an enticing catalogue of attractions, from the smallest to the largest of the enemies to the human race.
+Ticks, bugs, fleas, tarantulas, contipedes, scorpions, leeches, snakes, lizards, crocodiles, &c.,-of which, more hereafter.

-CHAPTER VI.
+CHAP.
+VI.

-"GAME EYES" FOR WILD SPORTS-ENJOYMENTS OF WILD LIFE -CRUELTY OF SPORTS-NATIVE HUNTERS-MOORMEN TRADERS-THEIR WRETCHED GUNS-RIFLES AND SMOOTH-BORES-HEAVY BALLS AND HEAVY METAL-BEATTIE'S RIFLES-BALLS AND PATCHES-EXPERIMENTS-THE DOU-BLE-GROOVE-POWER OF HEAVY METAL-CURIOUS SHOT AT A BULL ELEPHANT-AFRICAN AND CEYLON ELEPHANTS -STRUCTURE OF SKULL-LACK OF TROPHIES-BOAR-SPEARS AND HUNTING-KNIVES-BERTRAM-A BOAR HUNT -FATAL CUT.
+"GAME EYES" FOR WILD SPORTS.-ENJOYMENTS OF WILD LIFE -CRUELTY OF SPORTS.-NATIVE HUNTERS. - MOORMEN TRADERS. - THEIR WRETCHED GUNS. - RIFLES AND SMOOTH BORES. - HEAVY BALLS AND HEAVY METAL. -BEATTIE'S RIFLES. - BALLS AND PATCHES. - EXPERIMENTS. -THE DOUBLEGROOVE. - POWER OF HEAVY METAL. - CURIOUS SHOT AT A BULL ELEPHANT. -AFRICAN AND CEYLON ELEPHANTS. - STRUCTURE OF SKULL.-LACK OF TROPHIES.-BOAR SPEARS AND HUNTING KNIVES. - BERTRAM. - A BOAR HUNT. - FATAL CUT.

-I N traveling through Ceylon, the remark is often made by the tourist that "he sees so little game."
-From the accounts generally written of its birds and beasts, a stranger would naturally expect to come upon them at every turn, instead of which it is a well-known fact that one hundred miles of the wildest country may be traversed without seeing a single head of game, and the uninitiated might become skeptical as to its existence.
+In travelling through Ceylon, the remark is often made by the tourist that "he sees so little game."
+From the accounts generally written of its birds and beasts, a stranger would naturally expect to come upon them at every turn, instead of which it is a well-known fact that 100 miles of the wildest country may be traversed without seeing a single head of game, and the uninitiated might become sceptical as to its existence.

 This is accounted for by the immense proportion of forest and jungle, compared to the open country.
-The nature of wild animals is to seek cover at sunrise, and to come forth at sunset; therefore it is not surprising that so few are casually seen by the passing traveler.
-There is another reason, which would frequently apply even in an open country.
-Unless the traveler is well accustomed to wild sports, he has not his "game eye" open in fact; he either passes animals without observing them, or they see him and retreat from view before he remarks them.
+The nature of wild animals is to seek cover at sunrise, and to come forth at sunset; therefore it is not surprising that so few are casually seen by the passing traveller.
+But there another reason, which would frequently apply even in an open country.
+Unless the traveller is well accustomed to wild sports, he has not his "game eye" open; in fact, he either passes animals without observing them, or they see him and retreat from view before he remarks them.